maimoonaiqbal2000/redshift-stored-procedures/setup/README.md

 export PGPASSWORD="Olap@123"
 psql -h <your-redshift-endpoint> -U <redshift-master-userid> -d <redshift-databasename> -p 5439 -f redshift_user_setup.sql -w
 ```

 14. Run Glue crawler on your S3 bucket and RedShift cluster to populate metadata tables to your glue catalog

-15. Create a glue job to transform and load data from S3 to Redshift
+15. Create a [glue job](../aws-glue/glue-etl-job.py) to transform and load data from S3 to Redshift

 16. Create a new IAM role with below policies to grant access on S3, Glue, RedShift from AWS Lambda
 AmazonS3FullAccess
 AWSGlueServiceRole
 AmazonRedshiftFullAccess

-17. Create a lambda function using above role in python3.6 for AWS Glue
+17. Create [lambda function](../aws-glue/lambda_handler_glue.py) using above role in python3.6 for AWS Glue

-18. Create another lambda function using above role in python3.6 for AWS RedShift stored procedures
+18. Create another [lambda function](../redshift-proc/lambda_handler_redshift.py) using above role in python3.6 for AWS RedShift stored procedures

-19. Configure above lambda function to be triggered by upload events on S3 folder s3://my-oracle-redshift-bucket/notification/
+19. Configure first lambda function above to be triggered by upload events on S3 folder s3://my-oracle-redshift-bucket/notification/

-20. Configure above lambda function to be triggered by upload events on s3://my-oracle-redshift-bucket/notification2/*.txt
+20. Configure second lambda function above to be triggered by upload events on s3://my-oracle-redshift-bucket/notification2/*.txt

 Congratulations, you are now ready to explore all components of these legacy vs server less data warehouse implementations